 Summer Field Study classes at UC Berkeley get you out of the classroom and provide a unique opportunity to experience what you are learning.
 You can literally get your hands dirty excavating in the field and study ecosystems while sitting in the middle of them.

-The following field study courses are offered for Summer 2016:ENVIRONMENTAL SCIENCE
+The following field study classes are offered for Summer 2017:ENVIRONMENTAL SCIENCE

 K-8 Teaching and Inquiry-Based Lesson Design in the Science and Mathematics Classroom

 (UGIS 82 - 2 units) This class surveys basic approaches to K-8 science and math teaching through modeling inquiry-based teaching and discussion.
 Topics include inquiry-based pedagogy, assessment techniques, lesson plan design and revision, and child development.
 Students are placed in science and math learning environments with upper elementary and middle school children to practice teaching.